 Well, this was the most delicious thing I've ever eaten.
-About a week ago Heidi Swanson posed this recipe for Corn Pudding Roasted Acorn Squash.
-Since it's oozing with melted cheese and milk, I've been looking for a way to make it vegan and more artery-friendly.
 When I bought a box of cornbread mix at Trader Joe's this weekend I thought it could be a yummy solution to my overwhelming desire to stuff an acorn squash.
 This came out so well, it's really one of the most delicious things I've ever tasted!
-The farmers' markets are overflowing with acorn squash right now, and this would be the perfect Thanksgiving sidedish.
+The farmers' markets are overflowing with acorn squash right now, and this would be the perfect Thanksgiving side-dish.

 For the squash & roasted seeds: